alexbrez/score-keeper/README.md

 Celebrate victories with confetti and a winning message!
 Click the Reset button to start a new game.

-📦 Built With
+📦 Built With:
-HTML5: Markup for the webpage structure.
+ - HTML5: Markup for the webpage structure.
-CSS3 (Bulma): For styling and responsiveness.
+ - CSS3 (Bulma): For styling and responsiveness.
-JavaScript (ES6): Core functionality for dynamic score updates, winning conditions, and confetti effects.
+ - JavaScript (ES6): Core functionality for dynamic score updates, winning conditions, and confetti effects.
-Canvas-Confetti: For the confetti animation.
+ - Canvas-Confetti: For the confetti animation.

 Enjoy keeping score and celebrating victories! 🥳